tremho/odp-documentation/guide_book/src/how/ec/thermal/2-goals.md

-# Goals of the Battery Component Example
+# The Thermal Component Example

-In this example we will be constructing a fucntioning battery component.
+In this example we will be constructing a functioning mock thermal component subsystem.

+_TODO -- this will closely follow the pattern of the Battery example_

+## Goals

-The battery itself will be a virtual battery - no hardware required - and the behavioral aspects of it will be simulated.
+The thermal itself will be virtual - no hardware required - and the behavioral aspects of it will be simulated.
-We will, however, discuss what one would do to implement actual battery hardware control in a HAL layer, which is the only fundamental difference between the virtual and real-world manifestations of this component.
+We will, however, discuss what one would do to implement actual thermal hardware control in a HAL layer.

 In this example, we will:

-- Define the Traits of the battery component as defined by the industry standard Smart Battery Specification (SBS)
+- Define the Traits of the thermal component
 - Identify the hardware actions that fulfill these traits
 - Define the HAL traits to match these hardware actions
 - Implement the HAL traits to hardware access (or define mocks for a virtual example)